Habib Public School

 Habib Public School is an educational institution located on M.T.
 Khan Road in the Sultanabad area of Karachi, Pakistan.

 Admission

-Every year test for admission take place for class 1 and other classes as per the seats available.
-Thousands of students take the competitive admission test in which few are selected as successful candidates for admission.
+Every year, admission tests take place for grade 1 and other grades as per the seats available.
+Thousands of students take the competitive admission test, in which ~180 boys are selected as successful candidates for admission.

 History

 The School started on 7 July 1959 (11th Zilqad) with four blocks of buildings, named Ahmed House, Ghulam Ali House, Dawood House and Sharif House.
 The first administrator of the School was the late Mr. Yousuf Qasim.
 School started with only 41 students and now approximately has 2000 students.